Interacting galaxy: Galaxy harassment

-Notable interacting galaxies
+Notable examples

-Future collision of the Milky Way with Andromeda
+Andromeda–Milky Way collision

 Astronomers have estimated the Milky Way Galaxy will collide with the Andromeda Galaxy in about 4.5 billion years.
-It is thought that the two spiral galaxies will eventually merge to become an elliptical galaxy or perhaps a large disk galaxy.
+Thanks to the Hubble Space Telescope, astronomers were able to more accurately track Andromeda's movement, leading to the conclusion that the two galaxies will temporarily touch before eventually undergoing an ultimate merging.
+Some think the two spiral galaxies will eventually merge to become an elliptical galaxy whose gravitational interactions will fling various celestial bodies outward, evicting them from the resulting elliptical galaxy. or perhaps a large disc galaxy.